T00L00/UtilityAITutorial/README.md

 # UtilityAITutorial
-Complete project files for a prototype Utility AI built for my youtube tutorial (https://www.youtube.com/watch?v=ejKrvhusU1I&list=PLDpv2FF85TOp2KpIGcrxXY1POzfYLGWIb)
+Complete project files for a prototype Utility AI built for my youtube tutorial <br>
+(https://www.youtube.com/watch?v=ejKrvhusU1I&list=PLDpv2FF85TOp2KpIGcrxXY1POzfYLGWIb)

 Each branch corresponds to the different parts of the tutorial.